ashishkarnad/sandbox/core/README.md

 - Lesson 2: Creating an event pipeline
 - Lesson 3: Automating event production with the Sensu client

+We'd love to hear your feedback!
+While this sandbox is internal to Sensu, please add feedback to this [GoogleDoc](https://docs.google.com/document/d/1HSIkd3wO6ulAiya3aWB6MjCReYwLdkKIrY4_d4BkFfo/edit#).

 ---

 ## Set up the sandbox